SowmiyanarayanSelvam/Momentum-Methods/README.md

 # MomentumMethods

 Tried to implement:

-> Vanialla gradient descent with constant alpha
+> Vanilla gradient descent with constant alpha

-> Vanialla gradient descent with optimized alpha
+> Vanilla gradient descent with optimized alpha

 > Momentum descent with constant alpha and beta

 > Momentum descent with optimized alpha and beta

 > Gradient descent with a better direction